ucx

 size_t capacity )

-Specifies stack memory that shall be used as internal buffer.
+Specifies stack memory that shall be used as an internal buffer.

 Parameters